 Happy Diwali Everyone!

 Light your candles because Diwali, the Hindu festival of lights, has just started!
-It lasts for five days which this year fall between November 5th and 9th.
+It lasts for four days which this year fall between October 25th and 29th.
 The Hindu all over the world celebrate the coming of a new year when good defeats evil and light conquers darkness.

 At B3Multimedia we’re celebrating Diwali because our own talented and hard-working web developer, Nilesh Mokani, comes from the vibrant city of Surat in India.
 Let us tell you a bit more about this beautiful festival of bright lights!